icidasset/icidasset/src/Writings/learnings-covid19.md

 ## Vaccination

 We know that vaccines [aren’t always effective](https://www.cdc.gov/flu/vaccines-work/past-seasons-estimates.html), even for something so common as the flu.
 Personally I’d rather avoid putting any chemicals into my body, even if they have been tested for a long time.
 I’m not sure we’ll ever fully know what the impact is on our body.
 To most medication there’s a side effect, and unfortunately you will only notice it when it’s too late.
 For example, taking pain medication (eg. for a migraine) damages your gut lining, a damaged gut lining means bad foods have a stronger negative effect on your microbiome, and downhill it goes from there.
+Can we really outsmart a system that had a billion years to develop?
+We barely understand the microbiome, the foundation of our health.

 ![](../../images/writings/brooke-lark-jUPOXXRNdcA-unsplash.jpg)